Biological Sciences: Marine Biology (Ph.D.)

 Number of Credits Required

 There is no specific credit requirement for the Ph.D., though students must take required core courses and meet competency requirements.
-The Biological Sciences Program specifies 2-4 credits’ worth of required courses (BIOL 901 Introductory Graduate Seminar for all, BIOL 903 Graduate Research Techniques depending on option; 2 credits each); most students use 6 more credits to satisfy the competency requirement in experimental design/analysis (BIOL 811 Applied Biostatistics II or BIOL 933 Design, Analysis, and Interpretation of Experiments, 4 credits) and recommended coursework in writing/communication (BIOL 902 Writing and Publishing Science or BIOL 950 Scientific Communication, 2 credits).
+The Biological Sciences Program specifies 2 credits’ worth of required coursework (BIOL 901 Introductory Graduate Seminar); most students use 6 more credits to satisfy the competency requirement in experimental design/analysis (BIOL 811 Experimental Design & Analysis or ANFS 933 Design, Analysis, and Interpretation of Experiments, 4 credits) and recommended coursework in writing/communication (BIOL 902 Writing and Publishing Science or BIOL 950 Scientific Communication, 2 credits).
 Other graduate coursework approved by the student’s committee can substitute for any of these courses except BIOL 901 Introductory Graduate Seminar.

 Up to 8 credits of graduate credit from another institution may be transferred, provided the credits were not counted toward another degree, and the course grade was a B or higher.
 Petitions requesting transfer credit must be supported by the advisor and graduate committee, and approved by the UNH Graduate School.